HarshadSinghRathore/Movie-Recommender-System/README.md

 # Movie-Recommender-System
-This projects is built on ML and helps to recommend movies based on the movie you liked before
+This projects is built on ML and helps to recommend movies based on the movie you liked before.